 All FAQs about withdrawals

-Log in to your account at tiaa.org.
+Log in to your accountOpens in a new window at TIAA.org

 When you withdraw money that you contributed on a before-tax basis from your retirement plan, that money is taxed as ordinary income.

 If you contributed money to your retirement plan on an after-tax basis you won’t have to pay taxes.
 However, note that any earnings from these after-tax contributions are still taxable.

 You may hold a retirement plan that allows Roth contributions, which are made with after-tax money.
 You can withdraw money from those accounts tax free as long as you take the money at least 5 years after January 1 of the year in which you first contributed to that plan, and you are either age 59 ½ or older, or considered disabled.

 For any retirement plan, there are penalties for taking money out if you're younger than 59 ½.
 Any money taken from a retirement plan is generally subject to a 10% early withdrawal penalty (unless certain conditions are met).

 This depends on two key factors: your age and the type of IRA.